 Some of these I’ve always known to be misbeliefs, while the rest I’ve learned while traveling or planning for travel.

 2.You have to travel SOLO.
-This is what my friend – Mofi- stated as a travel misconception and I wholeheartedly agree.
-Everywhere you look there’s one article or another telling you how one of the things you NEED to do in your 20’s – yes always 20’s because apparently there’s no other age to live your life- is travel solo.
+This is what my friend – Mofi- stated as a travel misconception and I agree.
+It’s easy to find one article or another telling you how one of the things you NEED to do in your 20’s – yes always 20’s because apparently there’s no other age to live your life- is travel solo.
 My response is this; you only HAVE to do what you want to do, and not traveling solo will not hinder your travel experiences + having great company on trips is always welcome.

 In Mofi’s words – One thing I loved about my most recent trip was that I traveled with people.
 We made amazing experiences that we share, but I was able to journal, reflect, spend so much time by myself, meet people, dance my butt off, let loose and be my best self.